ConsentDevelopment/EtherBank/README.md

 If you have any questions or issues regarding this contract then send a email to consentdev@gmail.com

-LICENSE - This Ethereum contract uses a MIT License.
+LICENSE - This Ethereum contract uses an MIT License.

 This smart contract is free to use but donations are always welcome :
 * Donate Ether - 0x65850dfd9c511a5da3132461d57817f56acc1906